danielz0102/vanilla-dropdown/README.md

 setupDropdown(drop)
 ```

-Now the menu will show or hide when you interact with the button.
+Now the menu will show or hide when interacting with the button.